open-pioneer/trails-starter/docs/tutorials/HowToCreateUiComponents.md

 - **(1)**
   Imports Chakra components used by the app's UI.

-    > **Note**
-    > Remember to use `@open-pioneer/chakra-integration` for imports instead of `@chakra-ui/react`.
+  Remember to use `@open-pioneer/chakra-snippets` for imports of chakra snippets (not used in this example).
-    > The `chakra-integration` package ensures a common version of the Chakra framework and also contains a few fixes we had to make for web component support.
-    > All chakra components are available from `@open-pioneer/chakra-integration`.

 - **(2)**
   Defines a React component called `AppUI`.